 Then I spent 8 months from Jan-Aug 2016 with the grass seed company, Barenbrug UK, working with the Regional Manager for Northern Ireland.
 This was a great placement also as I got an insight into what a job out on the road working in sales is like.
 I got good opportunities to meet many farmers and businesses all over Northern Ireland and it helped me to grow my network within the NI Agri industry.
 I learnt more about different grass varieties and grassland management through the job also.

 After my placement year I knew that I would ideally like a job where I would be dealing directly with farmers and something that had a bit of variety would be of interest to me too.
 I knew that Lakeland Dairies had a very good graduate programme as I had looked into it a few years ago therefore when I saw that they were looking for an Agriculture Graduate to work in their Agribusiness I decided to apply.

-Making use of Careers, Employability and Skills at Queen’s
+Making use of Careers, Employability & Skills at Queen's

 I attended the Careers Fair in QUB and was speaking to a recent graduate on the Lakeland Dairies stand.
 Although they were not in the Agri part of the business they were very positive about the company in general and their own role which was encouraging to hear when I was considering applying.

 I met with Mark Gallagher to get interview advice and this helped me to know how to prepare best beforehand with example questions and also guidance on the steps different employers can use when recruiting such as assessment centres and online psychometric tests.